CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicRoll.md

 ## Magic Roll

 This roll represents your abilities with a specific type of Magic skill.
-A minimum of one Resource is required to make a non-Cantrip Magic Roll.
-Resources up to the level in the user's Magic vocation can be consumed, adding an additional d6 to the Magic Roll for each Magic Resource consumed.

-- Magic Skill Roll = 3d6 (base) + Xd6 (Magic Skill) + Xd6 (Vocation Attributes) + Xd6 (Resource consumed capped by Magic Vocation level) + Xd6 (Conduit Dice Modification)
+- Magic Skill Roll = 3d6 (base) + Xd6 (Magic Skill) + Xd6 (Magic Skill Governing Attributes) + Xd6 (Spell Dice Modifier)+ Xd6 (Conduit Dice Modification) + Xd6 (Extra Magic Resource)

+Extra Magic Resource up to the character's Magic Vocation can be consumed on a spell, which includes the spells required magic resource.
+Adds additional d6s to the Magic Roll for each Extra Magic Resource consumed.

 ### Magic Skills in Combat